Gerg/envoy_http2_tls_no_alpn/README.md

 Current limitations:
 1. We don't currently have a good way to read the HTTP/2 frames in the response body
-1. It is currently using a `http.Client`, and the same techniques might not work for a `httputil.ReverseProxy`
+1. It is currently using a `tls.Client`, and the same techniques might not work for a `httputil.ReverseProxy`
+1. Currently hangs or fails sometimes due to the connection closing or an error with the order frames are received.
 1. Probably some other stuff

 Current anti-limitations:
 1. In the HTTP/2 case, it issues only a single request
-1. Because it uses the connection from the Upgrade request, it doesn't re-use the TCP connection
+1. Because it shares the TCP connection from the Upgrade request, it doesn't re-use the TCP connection
 1. It no longer depends on ALPN to use HTTP/2 for the second connection

 ## Installation